 Open access publishing helps ensure that publishing practices align with the expectations of authors and readers.
 As the grassroots demand for Open Access to research continues to grow, the publishers that best accommodate changing customer expectations and market realities may enjoy the greatest chance for survival.
 Additionally, Open Access responds to an inescapable market dynamic.
 Academic research libraries and other institutional subscribers comprise the largest market for scholarly journals.
 However, most of these institutions are now experiencing contracting or static purchasing power, which serves to accelerate institutional subscription cancellations.
-Publishing a journal under an Open Access model can be a response to the market-narrowing effects of this contraction.
-The challenge of publishing a new Open Access journal might be viewed as an effective alternative to the challenge of trying to maintain the status quo in an increasingly diminishing and resistant market.
+Converting from a feebased to an Open Access model can effectively reverse the market-narrowing effects of this contraction.
+The challenge of converting a journal to a sustainable Open Access model might be viewed as an effective alternative to the challenge of trying to maintain the status quo in an increasingly diminishing and resistant market.